-Suzanne Vetter Burnett focuses solely on personal injury matters—primarily car crashes and nursing home abuse and neglect cases.
+Suzanne Vetter Burnett focuses solely on personal injury matters—primarily car crashes, premises liability, and nursing home abuse and neglect cases.

 Suzanne is a Maryland native who grew up in Baltimore City.
 She briefly left Maryland to attend Virginia Tech where she studied Political Science and Professional Writing.
 She graduated Magna Cum Laude and received her Bachelor’s Degree.
 Suzanne then moved back to Baltimore City and continued her studies at The University of Baltimore School of Law, where she graduated Cum Laude.

-After finishing law school, Suzanne moved to Annapolis and began her career as a Judicial Law Clerk for The Honorable Laura S. Keissling in the Circuit Court of Anne Arundel County.
-After completing her clerkship, she joined a firm and practiced only personal injury Plaintiff’s work.
+After finishing law school, Suzanne moved to Annapolis and began her career as a Judicial Law Clerk for The Honorable Laura S. Kiessling (now Judge Ripken) in the Circuit Court of Anne Arundel County.
+After completing her clerkship, she entered private practice and worked with a firm handling solely personal injury Plaintiff’s work.
 During that time, Suzanne gained extensive litigation experience representing injured individuals against big business insurance companies.

-Suzanne lives in Annapolis with her husband, Andrew, and their rescue dog, Koco.
+Suzanne lives in Annapolis with her husband, Andrew, their son, Brooks, daughter, Quinn, and rescue dog, Koco.

 Personal injury attorney serving: Charles County, Prince Georges County, Anne Arundel County, and the Maryland/DC/Metro area.